Karl-JT/SCA25-NVIDIA-Quantum-Workshop/README.md

 # SCA25-NVIDIA-Quantum-Workshop
 This is a repository for SCA25 NVIDIA Quantum Workshop Material

+# VPN Connections
-# To access the GPU server at Singtel Re:AI, please follow the guidlines in VPN instruction
+To access the GPU server at Singtel Re:AI, please follow the guidlines in VPN instruction